Explore Our Network of Sites

 Grant Guidelines

-The PeopleForBikes Community Grant Program supports bicycle infrastructure projects and targeted initiatives that make it easier and safer for people of all ages and abilities to ride.
-Please review the following information carefully before submitting a grant application.
-Proposals that are incomplete or do not fall within our funding priority areas will not be considered.
-Explore the Grants Finder to see successful grants from past cycles.
-Click here for the Grant Application schedule and instructions.
+PeopleForBikes’ Bike Industry Community Grant Program supports bicycle infrastructure projects and targeted initiatives that make it easier and safer for people of all ages and abilities to bike.
+Grant amounts range from $5,000 to $10,000.
+Please review the following information before submitting a Letter of Interest.
+Requests that are incomplete or do not fall within our funding priority areas will not be considered.

 Accordion Arrow - click to reveal content